Financial Model Reviews and Audits

 The financial model review exists because of a simple and consistent pattern: the errors in a financial model are almost never found by the person who built it.
-They are found by the investor during due diligence, by the bank's credit analyst reviewing the lending application, by the board member who notices the balance sheet does not reconcile, or by the acquirer's team who builds their own model from the target's P&L and gets different numbers.
+They are found by the investor during due diligence, by the bank's credit analyst reviewing the lending application, by the board member who notices the balance sheet does not reconcile, or by the buyer's team who builds their own model from the target's P&L and gets different numbers.

 The review finds them first.